|

 GRACE:

-English name derived from the vocabulary word.
-In 1175 "grace" was
+English name derived from the vocabulary word "grace," from Old

 French grace "pleasing quality, favor, good will, thanks,"